 Why is this helpful?
 It can give you information early on about areas you might want to to further develop and give you a preview of the test-taking process.

 For instance, let's say you score a 200 on the Evidence-Based Reading and Writing section, which is below par compared to your peers in the TIP.
 You'll know that you have to work on that skill, and as a result be able to better plan with your family for high school and the college admissions process.
 If you just took the SAT as a 7th grader without taking part in the Talent Search, you would not have the opportunity to know how you stack up against other students in your grade and age group; instead, you would end up being compared to much older students, which doesn't really tell you anything about where you should be now.

-Taking part in the 7th Grade Talent Search also opens up opportunities to enroll in and attend other Duke TIP subprograms, including (but not limited to) eStudies courses, Summer Studies programs, Scholar Weekends, and Field Studies.
+Taking part in the 7th Grade Talent Search also opens up opportunities to enroll in and attend other Duke TIP subprograms, including (but not limited to) eStudies courses, Summer Studies programs, and Scholar Weekends.
 You'll get access to the advice and resources discussed above as well.

 Finally, there's the recognition of your prowess at the (aptly named) Recognition Ceremonies.
 At year-end ceremonies, Duke TIP recognizes the highest scorers on the SAT or ACT out of all the 7th Grade Talent Search participants.
 We have more information about these ceremonies in articles about the SAT and ACT score requirements to qualify, but for now, I'll just say that it is usually gratifying to get special recognition for your talent.
 It's not just about the medal (although you do get one at the Award Ceremonies)—it's knowing that other people value your hard work.